Laodicea on the Lycus: Archaeology

-In 2015 a rare marble block was found with the inscription of the water law.
-Issued in 114 AD, it regulated use of water imported from the mountains to Laodicea on pain of 5 to 12.5 thousand denarii fines imposed for polluting water, destroying channels or opening water pipes.
+In 2015, a rare marble block was found with the inscription of the water law.
+Issued in 114 AD, it regulated the use of water imported from the mountains to Laodicea on pain of 5 to 12.5 thousand denarii fines imposed for polluting water, destroying channels, or opening water pipes.

-The stadium near the southern extremity of the city is in a good state of preservation.
-The seats are arranged along two sides of a narrow valley, which was taken advantage of for this purpose, and was closed up at both ends.
-Towards the west are considerable remains of a subterranean passage, by which chariots and horses were admitted into the arena, with a long inscription over the entrance.
+The stadium/hippodrome near the city's southern extremity is in a good state of preservation.
+The seats are arranged along two sides of a narrow valley, which was taken advantage of for this purpose and was closed up at both ends.
+Towards the west are considerable remains of an underground passage by which chariots and horses could be admitted into the arena, with a long inscription over the entrance.

-Immediately north of the stadium lies a complex of gymnasium coupled to twin baths peculiar to the region.
-It is linked to the south agora on its north side and also a bouleuterion.
+Immediately north of the stadium lies a gymnasium complex coupled with twin baths peculiar to the region.
+It is linked to the south agora on its north side and a bouleuterion.
 An inscription shows the ensemble was built for Hadrian's visit in 135.

-It 2019 a statue of Roman emperor Trajan was unearthed at the site.
+In 2019 a statue of Roman emperor Trajan was unearthed at the site.